uigLab/mocha-puppeteer/README.md

 ### Usage

-To make facebook credential create an `.env` file like `.env.example`.
+To make FACEBOOK credential create an `.env` file like `.env.example`.
 Now you’re good to go.

 ### Run Test